7 Mar 2022

 Two of my favourite things about greater gliders are that they’re silent and that they often hang out in pairs.
 Unlike many other gliders, they don’t really chatter to one another or have a call, so it’s always such a beautiful surprise when you see them.

 I remember one night, I was doing a spotlighting survey in the Central Highlands, Victoria, and I ducked under a tree fern, and when I came up, my torchlight caught two little pairs of glowing eyes not far above my head.
-Right in front of me on a low branch, only about 3 metres above my head, were two black and white greater gliders sitting and watching me.
+Right in front of me on a low branch, only about three metres above my head, were two black and white greater gliders sitting and watching me.
 It looked like it might have been a mum and her young; they seemed totally unphased by my being there and went on munching leaves with their long tails hanging down just above me.
 It was magic.

 What’s it like working with a team of women?